Rory Stewart: Political views

+In a 2024 interview with David Remnick of the New Yorker, Stewart described himself as a "passionate monarchist and strong friend of the king."

+Before the 2024 United States presidential election, despite most polling suggesting the contest was extremely close, Stewart confidently predicted that Kamala Harris would "win comfortably" against Donald Trump, based on his own analysis of the relevant factors.
+After Trump's victory became apparent, Stewart said he had been "completely wrong" and that he was "guilty of massive wishful thinking".

+Brexit

 Stewart supported remain in the 2016 referendum on the UK's continued membership of the European Union.
 Following the result of the referendum, he tried to argue for what he called a "sensible, moderate deal" that could act as a compromise between Remain and Leave voters.
 He argued that although the referendum made it necessary to leave the EU, Britain should seek "to stay very close to Europe diplomatically and politically and economically".
 He was initially a prominent advocate for the Brexit withdrawal agreement negotiated by the prime minister Theresa May, arguing that the agreement respects the result of the referendum "by leaving EU political institutions...and by taking back control over immigration" while also addressing "the concerns of the more than 16 million who voted remain" and protecting the British economy.

-He then became an advocate for the UK remaining in a Customs Union with the European Union, and voted with the Labour Party for a Customs Union amendment in the House of Commons.
-He continued to argue, following that defeat, that following the outcome of the referendum "the Customs Union option was the best available – the only way of achieving the substantial separation desired by Brexit voters while remaining close to the EU diplomatically and economically."
-He proposed, however, following the failure of parliament to reach any positive agreement – that the issue could be passed to a Citizens Assembly, chaired by the Archbishop of Canterbury to find a compromise on Brexit.
+He then became an advocate for the UK remaining in a Customs Union with the European Union, stating that "the Customs Union option was the best available – the only way of achieving the substantial separation desired by Brexit voters while remaining close to the EU diplomatically and economically."
+He proposed, however, following the failure of parliament to reach any positive agreement – that the issue could be passed to a citizens' assembly, chaired by the Archbishop of Canterbury to find a compromise on Brexit.

-Although he accepted the result of the Brexit referendum, he remained opposed to the idea of a no-deal Brexit – even as a bargaining position in the negotiation with the EU.
-He voted against a no-deal Brexit in parliament.
-He was formally stripped of the Conservative whip, and expelled from the Conservative Party after voting with 20 other Conservative colleagues to try to block a no-deal Brexit.
+Although he accepted the result of the Brexit referendum, Stewart was opposed to the idea of a no-deal Brexit.
+He was formally stripped of the Conservative whip, and expelled from the Conservative Party after voting with 21 Conservative colleagues to try to block a no-deal Brexit.